Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 1. Kyiv Pechersk Lavra (Cave Monastery)

-Kyiv Pechersk Lavra, a UNESCO World Heritage Site, is a historic Orthodox Christian monastery that dates back to 1051.
-The complex is famous for its stunning golden-domed churches and underground caves where monks were buried.
-As you explore the monastery, you’ll be awed by the intricate frescoes, religious artifacts, and panoramic views of the Dnipro River.
+Kyiv Pechersk Lavra is one of the oldest monasteries of the Orthodox Christian faith that dating back to 1051.
+A UNESCO World Heritage Site, the complex is famous for its lavishly built-in golden-domed churches and underground caves, where the monks were buried.
+When you visit the monastery, you will be impressed by the intricate frescoes, religious objects, and panoramic views over the Dnipro River.

 2. St. Sophia’s Cathedral

-St. Sophia’s Cathedral, another UNESCO-listed site, is one of Kyiv’s most iconic landmarks.
-Built in the 11th century, this cathedral boasts magnificent Byzantine architecture, stunning mosaics, and frescoes that have stood the test of time.
+St. Sophia’s Cathedral is another UNESCO-listed site in Kyiv which is well-known for its iconic landmarks.
+Constructed back in the 11th century, this cathedral consists of breathtaking Byzantine architecture, with beautifully painted mosaics and frescoes that have stood the test of time.

 3. Khreshchatyk Street and Maidan Nezalezhnosti (Independence Square)